-Everything Apple Revealed At The Apple Event On 15 September 2021
+Everything Apple revealed at the Apple Event on 15 September 2021

 A 10.2-inch Retina display with True Tone provides an enhanced viewing experience, whether you’re watching a movie or simply working on new content.
 Even video calling for work and play promises to be much more engaging thanks to the new 12MP Ultra Wide front camera, which supports Center Stage.

-The new iPad in Silver and Space Gray, will retail from RM2,199.
+The new iPad in Silver and Space Gray, will retail from S$499 and available to order beginning today, with stocks landing in stores beginning Friday, 24 September.

 New iPad mini